28jackiiee/readwell/OpenAI_Setup.md

 3. Click "Create new secret key"
 4. Copy the key and use it in one of the methods above

-## How It Works

-1. **Record Your Session**: Speak during your 5-minute check-in
-2. **AI Processing**: When you click "Finish", ChatGPT 4o analyzes your transcript
-3. **Structured Results**: The AI generates:
-   - Summary of your session
-   - Core themes identified
-   - Emotions detected (with intensity 0-10)
-   - Actionable items following SMART principles
-   - Personal insights and observations
+## Potential Use Cases

+1. **Reading Level Analysis**: Analyze text complexity and suggest appropriate grade levels
+2. **Question Generation**: Automatically create comprehension questions for new texts
+3. **Personalization**: Generate reading recommendations based on student performance
+4. **Progress Insights**: AI-powered analysis of student reading patterns

-## Features
+## Features (When Implemented)

-- **Real-time Processing**: AI analysis happens immediately after your session
+- **Real-time Analysis**: AI analysis of reading content and student performance
-- **Structured Output**: Consistent, parseable results every time
+- **Structured Output**: Consistent, parseable results for data integration
-- **Privacy**: Your transcript is sent to OpenAI for analysis but not stored there
+- **Privacy First**: All data handling follows FERPA and COPPA guidelines
 - **Error Handling**: Graceful fallbacks if the API is unavailable
 - **Cost Efficient**: Uses GPT-4o which is optimized for structured output